miekg/ssh2prom/ssh2prom.8.md

 : Start the prometheus server on *ADDR*

 `-d`
-: Enable debugging, show the logs and parsed users
+: Enable debugging, show the logs and parsed users and address family

 `-n`
-: Dry run, do everything except export the metrics
+: Dry run, do everything except exporting the metrics

 `-u` **UNIT**
 : Use unit **UNIT** instead of "ssh"